codefresh-io/docs.codefresh.io/_docs/single-sign-on/oidc/oidc-okta.md

 After initial SSO setup, you can activate automatic syncing of teams for the integration account or for both the integration and additional accounts via the CLI and the UI.

 * CLI
-  You can select multiple accounts to sync to Codefresh through the **Additional accounts to sync** option in the UI, and then either create a Codefresh pipeline with the CLI command or run the CLI command when required.
+  You can select multiple Codefresh accounts to sync through the **Additional accounts to sync** option in the UI, and then either create a Codefresh pipeline with the CLI command or run the CLI command when required.
   The pipeline should run the CLI command `codefresh synchronize teams my-okta-client-name -t okta`.
   See [Syncing teams in IdPs with Codefresh]({{site.baseurl}}//docs/single-sign-on/team-sync/#syncing-teams-in-idps-with-codefresh).

 * UI
-  Select the accounts to sync to Codefresh through the **Additional accounts to sync** option in the UI, and turn on **Auto-group sync** in the SSO configuration settings.
+  Select the Codefresh accounts to sync to through the **Additional accounts to sync** option in the UI, and turn on **Auto-group sync** in the SSO configuration settings.